-The 2011 Horizon League Coach of the Year, Mike Avery begins his ninth year at the helm of the Crusader men’s soccer program in 2015.
+The 2011 Horizon League Coach of the Year, Mike Avery finished his 11th year at the helm of the Crusader men’s soccer program in 2017.

-Under Avery's guidance, the Crusaders have been a stellar defensive side, posting eight of the top-10 defensive seasons in program history over his first eight seasons.
-He has coached four Goalkeeper of the Year honorees during that stretch, and has also seen one goalkeeper (Kyle Zobeck) and one defender (Stefan Antonijevic) selected in the MLS Supplemental Draft and go on to play professional soccer.
+Under Avery's guidance, the Crusaders have been a stellar defensive side, posting eight of the Top 10 defensive seasons in program history over his first eight seasons.
+He has coached five Goalkeeper of the Year honorees during that stretch, and has also seen one goalkeeper (Kyle Zobeck) and one defender (Stefan Antonijevic) selected in the MLS Supplemental Draft and go on to play professional soccer.

-Avery has led the Crusaders to a new standard in his time as head coach, as a program which had enjoyed just one winning season in the 24 years prior to his arrival has finished above the .500 mark four of the last six years.
-Last season in 2014, the program matched its best winning percentage in program history by going 8-5-6, including a victory over #7 Michigan State – the highest-ranked team the Crusaders have ever defeated and the second straight year Valpo knocked off a ranked Michigan State side.
-The Crusaders were ranked in multiple top-25 polls during the season for the first time in program history, while Valpo also earned its highest ranking within the NSCAA Great Lakes Region poll (#4) during the season.
+Avery has led the Crusaders to a new standard in his time as head coach, as a program which had enjoyed just one winning season in the 24 years prior to his arrival has finished above the .500 mark six of the last eight years.

 Avery guided the Crusaders to a berth in the Horizon League semifinals in 2012, the third time in a four-season span Valpo advanced that far in the league postseason.
 Along the way, the Crusaders matched the program record for most consecutive games without a loss, as Valpo went undefeated in six consecutive games in October, four of which were Horizon League contests.
 Four Crusaders earned postseason honors from the Horizon League, highlighted by the repeat selection of Zobeck as Goalkeeper of the Year.

 Along the way, the Crusaders posted the best defensive season in program history in 2011, surrendering just 14 goals in 20 contests, including 11 shutouts.
 Three players were named to the NSCAA All-Region teams, while Antonijevic became the first player in Valparaiso men's soccer history to be drafted by a Major League Soccer squad, as he was chosen by Sporting KC in the MLS Supplemental Draft.
-For his efforts on the sideline, Avery agreed to an extension in the summer of 2012.
+For his efforts on the sideline, Avery received a contract extension in the summer of 2012.

 Avery has also created a resurgence of interest around the Crusader program.
-From running 1,000 miles in five months to raise money for the program as part of The Extra Mile campaign, to sending out regular updates to an extensive supporter e-mail list, Avery has helped generate a sense of ownership in the program among the fans.
-This has transferred into support at the home venue, as the Crusaders have enjoyed their eight highest average home attendances in program history over his eight seasons.
+From running 1,000 miles in five months to raise money for the program as part of The Extra Mile campaign to sending out regular updates to an extensive supporter e-mail list, Avery has helped generate a sense of ownership in the program among the fans.

-He also has encouraged the players in the Crusader program to give back, most significantly teaming with Taj Weekes’ children’s charity, TOCO, over the last three years, as well as raising money the past two years for St. Baldrick's Foundation to help find cures for childhood cancers.
+He also has encouraged the players in the Crusader program to give back, most significantly teaming with Taj Weekes’ children’s charity, TOCO, over the last four years, as well as raising money for St. Baldrick's Foundation to help find cures for childhood cancers.
 Avery also has been instrumental in helping the Valpo men’s soccer program create the #oneVALPO campaign, which it started to help celebrate diversity and has spread throughout other teams, the campus and the community.

 Avery arrived at Valpo from the University of Louisville, where he was the top assistant under head coach Ken Lolla in 2006.
 While with the Cardinals, he helped the program to its first Big East Conference Tournament berth.
 He also served as the program’s recruiting coordinator.

-Avery played at Westmont College in Santa Barbara, Calif. from 1986-1989 where he was a two-time honorable mention All-American and four-time All-Conference and All-Far West selection while helping lead the Warriors to three NAIA national tournament appearances.
+Avery played at Westmont College in Santa Barbara, Calif. from 1986-1989.
+He was a two-time honorable mention All-American and four-time All-Conference and All-Far West selection while helping lead the Warriors to three NAIA national tournament appearances.

 He received his degree in physical education in 1990 from Westmont and went on to play professionally both in the United States and abroad, enjoying stints with Real Santa Barbara, Askims IK (Sweden), and serving as a player-coach with the Indiana Invaders.
 Avery received his master’s degree in kinesiology from Midwestern State in 1994.